jarusll/the-logs/index.md

 ![Image](/images/85f74287984d72c156b421909461417b.jpg)

+I need to figure out the layout I'll be using for literate programming.

+Good day, Night

 # 2022-05-04
 Feel pretty comfortable with Linked lists & Doubly linked lists.
 Recursion still seems to have downside with function call overhead.
 But I still prefer it over iterative solutions.